About the Program

 During the institute, you will have the opportunity to develop a network of politically and civically engaged people that you can continue to call on to sustain and energize your political action for years to come.
 Participants will work closely with one another during the week researching and formulating strategies to support or oppose a contemporary legislative proposal and will make connections with their peers through this sustained interaction.
 Students will also be provided with business cards and be given the encouragement and opportunity to network with local, regional, and national political leaders during the institute.
 Students will receive practical tips about how to approach potential mentors to inquire about career advice or employment opportunities.

 There is no direct cost to students.
 Instead, as part of the practical experience of learning to raise money, each student is required to secure a $250 program participation fee from their college or university.
-A guide to finding funding on your campus or in your community will be linked on this page soon.
+You can find the Guide to Finding Funding here.

 Housing, food and all program materials are provided for the full six days of the program.
 Students are responsible for their own transportation to and from the summer institute.